Nadja Zeltner, PhD

 Project: Sara was working on the optimization of the sympathoadrenal progenitor protocol, which will later be used to generate and study adrenal gland organoids.

 Bio: Lukas is an undergraduate student originally from Germany, where he lived until he was nine years old.
-Now, he is on a pre-med track and majoring in Biology.
+Lucas is now a First-year medical student at Medical College of Georgia.
 Outside of the classroom, he participates in UGA AMSA and volunteer at the Good Samaritan Health Center in Gwinnett.
 He also enjoys playing and watching soccer.

 Project: Lukas was working on establishing the protocol to derive sympathetic neurons from hPSCs.